CloudNetService/website/docs/modules/bridge.md

 ### bungeeFallbackConfigurations » fallbacks » permission
 Here you can set a permission which is required to be sent to this fallback (e.g. when using `/hub`).

+### bungeeFallbackConfigurations » fallbacks » availableOnGroups
+With this option you can determine on which groups this fallback is available

+### bungeeFallbackConfigurations » fallbacks » forcedHost
+This option is used to set a forcedHost for this fallback

+### bungeeFallbackConfigurations » fallbacks » priority
+This option is used to set a priority for this fallback.

 ### hubCommandNames {#hubcommandnames}
 Json array of alternative hub commands.